Kevin V. Ryan

 Kevin V. Ryan (born 1957) is a former United States Attorney for the Northern District of California.
 He was one of the attorneys whose name was mentioned in connection to the Dismissal of U.S. attorneys controversy.

 Education and background

-Ryan was born in Alberta Canada to the son of an Irish immigrant.
+Ryan was born in Alberta Canada to Irish immigrant parents.
 Ryan was raised in San Francisco, graduating from Saint Ignatius College Preparatory.
 Ryan earned a Bachelor of Arts degree in History from Dartmouth College in 1980, and received his Juris Doctor from the University of San Francisco School of Law in 1984.